Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 3. Overcoming Laziness to Meditate

-Focus on the benefits you’ll feel afterward to stay motivated, and keep the process as simple and easy as possible.
+Remind yourself of the benefits you’ll feel afterward to stay motivated, and keep the process as simple and easy as possible.

 Starting with just a few focused minutes is far more effective than pushing yourself into long sessions—build up gradually as it becomes more natural.

-Meditation Hacks for Real Life
+Meditation Hacks for Better Results

-Quick Hacks for Busy Days
+1. Quick Hacks for Busy Days

 Along with your regular sessions, you can also include mini-sessions at different points throughout the day.